Sessions

 -

-Joint mobilization/ manipulation: For optimal movement to occur at a body part, the bones need to be gliding on each other without restriction.
-Joint mobilization is a manual technique used to help decrease stiffness in the joint and facilitate lubrication and gliding.
+Joint mobilization: utilized to help decrease stiffness in the joint and facilitate lubrication and gliding in the bones.
 This is done with repetitive manual pressure in a specific direction and grade of intensity.
-Traction and approximation could also be applied to the joints.
+Manual traction, approximation, and/or manipulation could also be utilized depending on what’s needed.

 -